andrwmorph/cityplanner/README.md

 cityplanner
 ===========

-Tribal Hero city planner in JavaScript.
-Doesn't work in IE.
+Tribal Hero (http://tribalhero.com/) city planner in JavaScript.
+Doesn't work in IE and probably never will.